 The day was initiated by the European Foundation for the Care of Newborn Infants (EFCNI) and partnering European parent organisations in 2008.
 The international co-founders LittleBigSouls (Africa), March of Dimes (USA) and National Premmie Foundation (Australia) joined the celebrations and made World Prematurity Day an intercontinental movement.
 Meanwhile, countless individuals and organisations from more than 100 countries join forces with activities, special events, and commit to action to help address preterm birth and improve the situation of preterm babies and their families.

 Everyone is warmly invited to join this day with activities or events: parent organisations, hospitals, non-profit organisations, healthcare professionals, societies, companies, politicians, media, and individuals.
 No matter how much time, money or manpower you can spare – even with simple things you can make a difference!

 Since 2017, an international advocacy group has been developing an annual joint World Prematurity Day motto.
-The global motto for World Prematurity Day 2019 is: Born too soon: providing the right care, at the right time, in the right place
+The global motto for 2020 is:

 Why the 17th November?